carpentries-incubator/python-text-analysis/setup.md

 title: Setup
 exercises: 20
 ---
-## Download the helpers.py file
+## Clone the git project
-This file contains helper functions that we'll use throughout the workshop.
+There are a number of files we need to conduct the workshop.
+By cloning the git repository, you will be able to have a copy of all of the necessary files and functions required to run through the exercises.

-1. Click the link below to open the Github page. * [helpers.py](code/helpers.py)
+1. Click the link below to open the Github page. * [Github](https://github.com/carpentries-incubator/python-text-analysis)
-2. Right click on the "Raw" button and select ```Save As```.
-Place it into a new folder called "text-analysis" on your Desktop (e.g., `/Users/username/Desktop/text-analysis/helpers.py`)
+2. Click on the green Code <> button and select "Download as .zip".
+3. Unzip the directory to your desktop.

 ## Choose Colab or Local Install
 You can either run this workshop on your local machine or Google Colab.
 Colab was chosen to ensure all learners have similar processing power (using Google's servers), and to streamline the setup required for the workshop.
 If you prefer to setup a local environment and download all necessary packages, please review the next section.
 However, unless your local machine has at least 12 GB of RAM AND a graphics card with CUDA enabled, your code may run slower than the rest of the learners.